Writing Program Sequence of Courses

 Please label your digital portfolio folder with your full name and ID number.
 Please include the identifying information about both your WEC course and your WRT 181 course.

-- analyzes, argues, synthesizes, speculates, evaluates, and/or reflects (and not merely reports or summarizes).
+- Demonstrate an ability to develop a specific thesis, purpose, and/or focus that analyzes, argues, synthesizes, speculates, evaluates, and/or reflects (and does not merely report or summarize) for the given purpose, audience, and genre.

-- effectively develops the essay with substantial, convincing evidence from appropriate sources for the given purpose, audience, genre and discourse community.
+- Effectively develop their writing with substantial, convincing evidence from credible, appropriate sources for the given purpose, audience, genre and discourse community.

-- correctly employs appropriate citation and documentation (for example, MLA, APA or Chicago Manual Style) and employs correct use of direct quotation, paraphrasing, and summarizing for the given purpose, audience, genre and discourse community.
+- Correctly employ appropriate citation and documentation (for example, MLA, APA or Chicago Manual Style) and employ correct use and appropriate amount of direct quotation, paraphrasing, and summarizing for the given purpose, audience, and genre.